Find Affordable College Courses

 Fairfield, CT

-Sacred Heart University did quite well in this year’s ranking of the best schools for film, video and photographic arts students.
-It came in at #14 on the list.
-Located in the large suburb of Fairfield, Sacred Heart is a private not-for-profit school with a moderately-sized student population.
+Sacred Heart University came in at #14 in this year’s edition of the Best Film, Video & Photographic Arts Schools ranking.
+Located in the large suburb of Fairfield, Sacred Heart is a private not-for-profit school with a medium-sized student population.

-University of California - Berkeley did quite well in this year’s ranking of the best schools for film, video and photographic arts students.
-It came in at #15 on the list.
-Located in the midsize city of Berkeley, UC Berkeley is a public college with a very large student population.
+With a ranking of #15, University of California - Berkeley did quite well on this year’s best schools for film, video and photographic arts students.
+Located in the medium-sized city of Berkeley, UC Berkeley is a public school with a fairly large student population.

 Film majors at UC Berkeley take out an average of $15,000 in student loans while working on their egree.